MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-apply-label-cpp.md

 Add logic to a sensitivity label to a file, using the File engine object.

-1. Open the Visual Studio solution you worked on in the previous "Quickstart: Read sensitivity labels (C++)" Quickstart.
+1. Open the Visual Studio solution you worked on in the previous "Quickstart: Read sensitivity labels (C++)" article.

 2. Using **Solution Explorer**, open the .cpp file in your project that contains the implementation of the `main()` method.
 It defaults to the same name as the project containing it, which you specified during project creation.